Lincoln College of New England

-Lincoln College of New England was a private college in Southington, Connecticut, founded in 1966 as Briarwood College.
-Lincoln's regional accreditor placed the college on probation in the summer of 2018; the institution subsequently stopped admitting students and announced that it would close in December.
+Lincoln College of New England was a private college in Southington, Connecticut, United States.
+It was founded in 1966 as Briarwood College.
+Its accreditor placed the college on probation in the summer of 2018; the institution subsequently stopped admitting students and announced that it would close in December.

-Lincoln College offered 24 degree programs, including legal assisting, medical assisting, and clinical assisting.
-Lincoln was known for its criminal justice, dental hygiene, mortuary science, nursing, and occupational therapy assistant programs.
+The college offered 24 degree programs, including legal assisting, medical assisting, and clinical assisting.

-Tuition averaged $16,400 per year, with additional fees averaging $300.
-On-campus housing was available for up to 300 students, with average room prices of around $3,600 per year per student.